 We do not do due agency deals.
 What’s that?
-That’s when the agent represent both the buyer and the seller and make DOUBLE commission.
+That’s when the agent represents both the buyer and the seller and makes a DOUBLE commission.

 The number of deals that go to agents that do this is astounding.
 The number of states that ban it is pathetic, 3.

 Why should you care?
-If you are legitimately trying to buy a home, the real estate agent you chose to represent you should have no bearing on if you get the property but it does.
-The listing agent first wants to sell it themselves, then secondly, the agents in their office and third, one of the other agents in the conspiratorial circle.
+If you are legitimately trying to buy a home, the real estate agent, you chose to represent you should have no bearing on if you get the property, but it does.
+The listing agent first wants to sell it themselves, then secondly, the agents in their office, and third, one of the other agents in the conspiratorial circle.
 How do they do it?
-They share the details of your offer to these agents.
-Not-civil at all.
+They share the details of your offer with these agents.
+Not civil at all.

 Why?
 Money and friendship.
-They want to make sure all the deals stay within their group so everyone is happy.
-When an outsider comes in, they try like hell to piss them off and make them go someone else.
+They want to make sure all the deals stay within their group, so everyone is happy.
+When an outsider comes in, they try like hell to piss them off and make them go to someone else.

-After you submit a really good offer with everything attached, REAL preapproval, proof of funds and a great letter to the owner this is howfight it?
+After you submit a perfect offer with everything attached, REAL preapproval, proof of funds, and a great letter to the owner, this is how they fight it?